 Returns

-A table with fields that are named as arguments.
-Contains the same number of rows as the input table.
+project-keep returns a dataset with only the specified fields.
+All other fields are removed from the output.
+The result contains the same number of rows as the input table.

 Wildcard

-• In Axiom, the syntax for wildcard can either be data* or ['data.fo']*
+The syntax for wildcard can either be data* or ['data.fo']*.

 ['sample-http-logs']